 There are serious drawbacks to frequent rotation, however.
 The Secretariat loses its momentum each time it moves, and this momentum must be restored, often at the cost of considerable staff time.
 A new group of staff must "learn the ropes" each time the Secretariat rotates.
-Many of the workshops and conferences held by the current MIM Secretariat have taken components of MIM must inform one another regularly about activities and plans place only in the last year of the Secretariat's tenure.
-The learning curve and then preparation time for activities leave
+Many of the workshops and conferences held by the current MIM Secretariat have taken place only in the last year of the Secretariat's tenure.
+The learning curve and then preparation time for activities leave mends increasing the stability of the Secretariat by extending the term of the Secretariat to at least four years.
+Most people interviewed during the review said that in the long run, they would like to see the MIM Secretariat in the long run, they would like to see the MIM Secretariat in Africa.
+For now, though, thought